mfpdev/mfp-advanced-adapters-samples/custom-security-checks/license-agreement/README.md

 ## Introduction

 Many mobile applications require users to sign a license agreement before they can use the application.
 They have to first accept the terms & conditions, and then they can proceed.
-And, if the license agreement changes, they are prompted to sign it again.
+In case  the license agreement changes, they are required to sign it again.

 This repository contains a License Agreement security check with a sample application that demonstrates it's use.

-Full description about the implementation and use of this security check can be found in this [blog post](https://mobilefirstplatform.ibmcloud.com/blog/2016/07/21/implementing-license-agreement-signature-using-mobilefirst-foundation-v8/).
+Full description about the implementation and use of this security check can be found in this [blog post](https://mobilefirstplatform.ibmcloud.com/blog/2016/07/24/implementing-license-agreement-signature-using-mobilefirst-foundation-v8/).

 ## Build and Setup